midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 ### Inter-application Messaging (IAM)

 In this scheme, contracts and private oracles are assumed to be embedded within the web page containing the application; they are treated no differently than the application code.
 As a result, both of the reuse scenarios require interacting with the application that hosts the contract and private oracle.
 To support inter-application contract calls, there would be an *application mesh* that provides application discovery, messaging, and authorization services.
 Applications register with the mesh upon loading to make the contracts they host available to other applications.

-This option preserves privacy because the private transcript produced by execution is never leaked to the calling application.
-Instead, the inter-application call returns a proof and a value representing the output of the called transition function.
-If the inter-application call was caused by an inter-contract call, the calling application uses the output to continue execution.
-Upon completion, the first call will produce its own transcripts and proof.
-The two proofs would then be merged before being included in a transaction.
+They provide an *access policy* to the application mesh upon registration to control which other other applications can access the contracts they host.

 **Pros**: